North Luzon Travel Guide: Explore Highlands of Baguio, Sagada, and More

 2. Banaue

-Banaue (also spelled as Banawe) is mainly visited by for its stunning rice terraces.
+Banaue (also spelled Banawe) is mainly visited for its stunning rice terraces.
 The 2000-year old Banaue Rice Terraces were created by the Ifugao people in a massive engineering project to cover the sides of the valleys.

 The Banaue Rice Terraces is one of the most famous tourist spots in Banaue.
 This amazing landscape designated as a National Cultural Treasure has also made its mark in popular culture.

-In the ending scene of the 2018 blockbuster film Avengers: Infinity War, the film’s main villain Thanos is seen walking out of a small hut to watch the sunset on a vista of mountains and rice paddies, which the film production confirms shows the Banaue Rice Terraces.
+In the ending scene of the 2018 blockbuster film Avengers: Infinity War, the film’s main villain, Thanos, is seen walking out of a small hut to watch the sunset on a vista of mountains and rice paddies, which the film production confirms shows the Banaue Rice Terraces.

 3. Batad

 There are no roads leading to Batad and no motorized vehicles in the village.
-Get ready for a lot of trekking and hiking, because all visitors must get around on foot to visit this remote mountain village.
-Walking is mostly possible only on the walls of the rice terraces which are wide enough for one person to pass at a time.
+Get ready for a lot of trekking and hiking because all visitors must get around on foot to visit this remote mountain village.
+Walking is mostly possible only on the walls of the rice terraces, which are wide enough for one person to pass at a time.

-UNESCO World Heritage Batad Rice Terraces in Northern Luzon, PhilippinesWhile the rice terraces of Banaue are mud-walled, those found in Batad are stone-walled.
+While the rice terraces of Banaue are mud-walled, those found in Batad are stone-walled.
 The terraces form an amphitheater and are an impressive sight to behold.

-Nowadays, visitors can find a number of hostels and guest houses in the small village catering to travelers most of which overlook the scenic rice terraces.
+Nowadays, visitors can find a number of hostels and guest houses in the small village catering to travelers, most of which overlook the scenic rice terraces.
 For those who have limited time, it’s possible to visit Batad as a day trip from Banaue.

 4. Sagada

-Kapay-aw Rice Terraces of Sagada, PhilippinesSagada is a laidback town that is nestled in a valley at the upper end of the Malitep tributary of the Chico River, some one and a half kilometers above sea level in the Central Cordillera Mountains.
+Sagada is a laid-back town that is nestled in a valley at the upper end of the Malitep tributary of the Chico River, some one and a half kilometers above sea level in the Central Cordillera Mountains.

-The province has long been popular with international backpackers seeking a remote destination off-the-beaten-path because of the variety of tourist spots in Sagada.
+The province has long been popular with international backpackers seeking a remote destination off the beaten path because of the variety of tourist spots in Sagada.

 A typical Sagada day tour includes trekking, exploring both caves and waterfalls, spelunking, bonfires, picnics, rappelling, visiting historical sites, nature hikes, and participating in tribal celebrations.

-Sugong Hanging Coffins in SagadaSagada is also very well known for its hanging coffins.
+Sagada is also very well known for its hanging coffins.
 This is a traditional way of burying people that is still utilized today by the local tribes.
 Not everyone is qualified to be buried this way; among other things, one had to have been married and had grandchildren.

 In recent years, the town of Sagada has shot to fame among local weekend warriors because of a popular local romantic comedy filmed there.

-Sagada has beautiful natural wonders which are now frequented by travelers including Sumaguing and Lumiang Caves, Bomod-ok and Bokong Falls, Echo Valley, Kiltepan Tower, Underground River, Lake Danum, Pongas Falls, Mount Ampacao and Marlboro Mountain.
+Sagada has beautiful natural wonders which are now frequented by travelers, including Sumaguing and Lumiang Caves, Bomod-ok and Bokong Falls, Echo Valley, Kiltepan Tower, Underground River, Lake Danum, Pongas Falls, Mount Ampacao and Marlboro Mountain.

 5. Kalinga